-TASK 9 - PREPARE A SUBSURFACE INVESTIGATION REPORT
+TASK 10 - PREPARE A SUBSURFACE ASSESSMENT REPORT

-ASE will submit a subsurface investigation report outlining the methods and findings of this investigation.
-The report will be submitted under the seal of a state registered civil engineer or geologist.
-This report will include a summary of the results, the site background and history, the topographic and geologic setting, rational for well placement and design, description of the well construction, development and sampling, tabulated soil and groundwater analytical results, and data collected during the well Formal boring logs, analytical reports, and development and sampling. chain of custodies will be included as appendices.
+ASE will prepare a subsurface assessment report outlining the methods and findings of this assessment.
+This report will include a summary of the results, the site background and history, description of the well construction, development and sampling, tabulated soil and groundwater analytical results, conclusions and recommendations.
+Formal boring logs, analytical reports, and chain of custodies will be included as appendices.
+This report will be submitted under the seal of a California registered civil engineer or geologist.